mutsuuuuuuu/Unix-and-C-Programming/README.md

 ## Copyright
 © Mutsu 2019

-Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content on this Github repository, including files downloadable from this repository, without the permission of the copyright owner.
+Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content on this Github repository, including files downloadable from this repository, without the permission of the repository owner.

 The Australian Copyright Act allows certain uses of content from the internet without the copyright owner’s permission.
 This includes uses by educational institutions and by Commonwealth and State governments, provided fair compensation is paid.
 For more information, see www.copyright.com.au and www.copyright.org.au.